davidevenhaim/DressApp/README.md

 ![WhatsApp Image 2022-03-01 at 23 12 53](https://user-images.githubusercontent.com/73758263/156249799-bdec9036-62c7-48b4-92b6-cbb8103fd1fa.jpeg)

-For start sing up or log in to the app
+First pages are: sign up or log in to the app

 LOG IN